 Media Passes: general entrance, access to the paddock and media centre.
-Access to track roads and pit lane is only authorised with appropriate sticker and tabard as stated in media briefing documents.
+Access to track roads and pit lane is only authorised with appropriate camera (video) sticker and tabard as stated in media briefing documents.
+Media must wear fireproof overalls and helmets in het pit lane in all cases.